josephspurrier/surfstack-error-handling/README.md

 // if blLogHTMLErrors = true
 ini_set('error_log', dirname($_SERVER['DOCUMENT_ROOT']).'/private/log/'.date('Y-m-d', time()).'_error.log');

-// Start a session to prevent excessive loops session_start();
+// Start a session to prevent excessive loops with fatal errors session_start();

 // Create an instance of the Error Handler
 $eHandler = new SurfStack\ErrorHandling\ErrorHandler();

 // Register the error handler and shutdown function
+// You can also register them individually
 $eHandler->register();

 // Use the default PHP handler for output to screen and output to file after